dchen32-UW/info201_final_project/README.md

                 - **Longitude** - longitude of the city
 - [**Count and economic damage of natural disasters**](https://www.kaggle.com/dataenergy/natural-disaster-data#number-of-natural-disaster-events.csv)
     - This is also a dataset from kaggle, though the original data is a subset from [here](https://ourworldindata.org/natural-disasters).
 It covers the following natural disasters, 'Drought', 'Earthquake', 'Extreme temperature', 'Extreme weather', 'Flood', 'Impact', 'Landslide', 'Mass movement (dry)', 'Volcanic activity' and 'Wildfire'.
 It also has a sum of all of the natural disasters per year for both economic information and count.
 This data is stored in `data/kaggle_natural_disaster/`.
+    - We can utilize this dataset to identify how natural disasters are being impacted by climate change
     - The source consists of two datasets:
         - Number of natural disasters per year *(number-of-natural-disaster-events.csv)*
             - Gives the count of different types of natural disasters per year resulting in a total of **828 values**